 Not without the consent of Residential Rentals Limited.
 If it is agreed then you are obliged to provide Residential Rentals Limited with a set of the new keys.

 What should I do if I am temporarily unable to pay my rent?

 The most important thing to do is to contact Residential Rentals Limited as soon as you are aware there will be a problem with your rent payment.
 Simply ignoring the problem will not make it go away and very likely cause us concern and commence breach and eviction proceedings.

 What documents should I, as a tenant, be given before I move into the premises?

 Copy of the Bond Lodgement form

-Receipt for initial rent amount, lease fees, and bond monies
+Receipt for initial rent amount and bond monies